outofcoffee/imposter/README.md

 You can use the `logger` object within your scripts, which supports levels such as `info`, `debug` etc.

+## Standalone mocks

+You can make use of Imposter mocks as standalone Docker containers.

+Here's a simple overview:

+1. Create a simple _Dockerfile_ that extends `outofcoffee/imposter` and adds your desired properties as its `CMD`.
+2. Add your mock configuration and mock data to `/opt/imposter/config` within the Docker image.
+3. Build an image from your _Dockerfile_.

+Now, when you start a container from your image, your standalone mock container will start, load your configuration and mock data, and listen for connections.

 ## JUnit integration

 You can make use of Imposter mocks in your [JUnit](http://junit.org) tests using the excellent [testcontainers](http://testcontainers.org) library.
 This will enable your mocks to start/stop before/after your tests run.

 Here's a simple overview:

-1. Create a simple _Dockerfile_ that extends `outofcoffee/imposter` and adds your desired properties as its `CMD`.
-2. Build an image from your _Dockerfile_.
-3. Follow the _testcontainers_ 'getting started' documentation for your project.
+1. Follow the _testcontainers_ 'getting started' documentation for your project.
-4. Create your mock configuration and mock data and place it in project (e.g. under `src/test/resources`).
+2. Add your mock configuration and mock data to your project (e.g. under `src/test/resources`).
-5. Add a `GenericContainer` _testcontainers_ class rule to your JUnit test.
+3. Add a _testcontainers_ `GenericContainer` class rule to your JUnit test, for one of the Imposter Docker images (see _Docker_ section).
+4. Configure your `GenericContainer` to mount the directory containing your configuration and data (e.g. `src/test/resources`) to `/opt/imposter/config`.
-6. Configure your `GenericContainer` to wait for the `/system/status` HTTP endpoint to be accessible so your tests don't start before the mock is ready.
+5. Configure your `GenericContainer` to wait for the `/system/status` HTTP endpoint to be accessible so your tests don't start before the mock is ready.
-7. Configure your `GenericContainer` to mount the directory containing your configuration and data to `/opt/imposter/config`.

 Now, when you run your test, your custom mock container will start, load your configuration and mock data, ready for your test methods to use it!